DJMoffinz/Green-SPORE-theme/README.md

 # Green SPORE theme
 This is a custom theme for Windows that adds a new cursor group and a sick wallpaper.
 It also changes the Windows colours and enables dark mode.
-This is my forst foray into Windows theme development, and I will hopefully improve as I continue working on this.
+This is my first foray into Windows theme development, and I will hopefully improve as I continue working on this.

 ## "Compiling" for yourself
 I'm working on a powershell script that packs all this into a .themepack file, (and hopefully ANY open theme that follows this directory structire), but until then you will need to use [Cabmaker](https://github.com/sapientcoder/CabMaker), and rename a specific file ([Theme.ini](./Theme/Theme.ini) > _whatever_.theme) before generating the cab.
 Also, use these settings: